MD5Visual/MD5-VRCLens-Video-Overhaul/README.md

 > This is next section is only if you want to record while in desktop VRChat for increased performance (meaning more people shown in world)
 > For VR Recording you can just jump in VR and start recording.

-## Additional Desktop Only Recording setup
+## Additional Desktop Only Recording setup instructions

 ### Pre-setup Instructions (ONLY NEEDED TO DO ONCE)